EathanAtki-es/jira-improvement-suggestions/README.md

        - If a task stays in **In Progress** for more than 3 days, notify the assigned developer and their team lead.
        - If a task remains in **Testing** for more than 2 days, alert the QA team lead.
    - **Escalation on Overdue Tasks**:
-     - After SLA breaches, escalate overdue tasks to a project manager for prioritization, helping the team stay on track and minimizing delays.
+     - After SLA breaches, escalate overdue tasks to a project manager for prioritisation, helping the team stay on track and minimising delays.

 ### 5. **Automate Priority-Based Transitions**

    - **Automatic Transition to High Priority**:
      - For tasks marked as **High Priority**, automate fast-tracking by notifying relevant stakeholders and moving the task to the top of the queue in each status, such as jumping to the front of **Testing** or **Review**.
    - **Priority Notifications**:
-     - Send a priority-based notification to developers when tasks move into **Prioritised** with a high-priority label, helping prioritize urgent work early on.
+     - Send a priority-based notification to developers when tasks move into **Prioritised** with a high-priority label, helping prioritise urgent work early on.

 ### 6. **Automate Status Changes for Release and Completion**